oilstone/vue-google-maps-community-fork/docs/src/components/cluster.md

 ## Before everything

-Clustering your markers are only possible because of `@googlemaps/markerclusterer`!
+Clustering your markers are only possible because of `oilstone-js-markerclusterer`!
 The community is thankful for your effort!

 ## Cluster your markers